 Right to an Accounting – You generally have the right to receive an accounting of disclosures of PHI for which you have neither provided consent nor authorization (as described in Section III of this Notice).
-On your request, the Counseling agency will discuss with you the details of the accounting process of your billing or you may receive a itemized statement by requesting it in writing or by asking at the time of your session.
+On your request, the Counseling Agency will discuss with you the details of the accounting process of your billing or you may receive an itemized statement by requesting it in writing or by asking at the time of your session.

 Right to a Paper Copy – You have the right to obtain a paper copy of the notice from Healing Wings upon request, even if you have agreed previously to authorize HIPAA information - we will need a release of information for any copies thereof.
 Fees are ORC and are compliant with Ohio and HIPAA standards.
 If court or attorney, retainers will be necessary as we will involve our attorney as such for any contact with your attorney.
 Please see our Attorney fee policy.
-We are a not a practice that will go or testify in court.
-Our retainers will start at $2500 + to cover our fees, canceling appointments, etc. We reserve the right to change all fees in accordance to insurance contracts, Ohio Revised Code, and HIPAA Federal laws.
+We are not a practice that will go or testify in court.
+Our retainers will start at $2500 + to cover our fees, canceling appointments, etc. We reserve the right to change all fees in accordance with insurance contracts, the Ohio Revised Code, and HIPAA Federal laws.

-Right to a List of Those with Whom We’ve Shared Your information– You generally have the right to receive an accounting of disclosures of PHI for six years prior to your request for which you have neither provided consent nor authorization, who we shared it with and why (as described in Section III of this Notice).
+Right to a List of Those with Whom We’ve Shared Your information– You generally have the right to receive an accounting of disclosures of PHI for six years prior to your request for which you have neither provided consent nor authorization, whom we shared it with and why (as described in Section III of this Notice).
 On your request, agency staff will discuss with you the details of the accounting process.
-We will provide one accounting per year for free but will charge a reasonable fee if you request for another one within 12 months.
+We will provide one accounting per year for free but will charge a reasonable fee if you request another one within 12 months.

 Right to Choose Someone to Act for You – If you have given someone medical power of attorney or if someone is your legal guardian, that person can exercise your rights and make choices about your health information.
 We will make sure the person has the authority and can act for you before we take any action.